AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

 -   For Alibaba Cloud ECS instances that already run Linux custom images:

     You can restart the system to check the installation result.
-If the system automatically configures the hostname, software sources, and NTP, cloud-init is installed.
-For example, if the network configuration file shows the following content, cloud-init is installed:
+If the system automatically configures the hostname, software repositories, and NTP, cloud-init is installed.
+For example, if the network configuration file shows the following result, cloud-init is installed:

     ```
     [root@iZbp1ios3psx4hoi******Z ~]# cat /etc/sysconfig/network-scripts/ifcfg-eth0